Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Experiments

-Existing supervised learning methods for turn-based sports, such as ShuttleNet and DyMF, diverge from imitation learning models.
+\textbf{The Importance of Leveraging Experience.} Existing supervised learning methods for turn-based sports, such as ShuttleNet and DyMF, diverge from imitation learning models.
 These models, structured on sequence-to-sequence architectures, predict player actions by relying on historical rally data.
 DyMF excels in predicting shot types, while ShuttleNet performs well in forecasting player movements, showcasing its proficiency in the handling of player interactions and rally dynamics.
-However, these approaches face challenges as errors accumulate during extended rallies.
-In contrast, RallyNet stands out by leveraging experience, enabling it to emulate player-like behavior even in prolonged rallies.
-This distinctive capability serves to alleviate the cumulative errors observed in other methods, resulting in more realistic and accurate behavioral predictions.
+However, these approaches face challenges as errors accumulate during prolonged rallies.
+In contrast, RallyNet stands out by leveraging experience, enabling it to emulate player-like behavior even in long rallies.